 What Is the True Way to Prepare Oil for Second Coming of Jesus?

-The wise virgin to welcome the Lord’s return, and feast with Him.said: “Then shall be likened to ten virgins, which took their lamps, and went forth to meet the bridegroom.
+said: “Then shall the kingdom of heaven be likened to ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish.
 They that were foolish took their lamps, and took no oil with them: But the wise took oil in their vessels with their lamps.
 While the bridegroom tarried, they all slumbered and slept.
 And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him.
 Then all those virgins arose, and trimmed their lamps.
 And the foolish said to the wise, Give us of your oil; for our lamps are gone out.
 But the wise answered, saying, Not so; lest there be not enough for us and you: but go you rather to them that sell, and buy for yourselves.
 And while they went to buy, the bridegroom came; and they that were ready went in with him to the marriage: and the door was shut” (Matthew 25:1-10).
-Two thousand years ago, the Christ once told us a very vivid parable about who can enter the kingdom of heaven.
-He said that only the wise virgins can welcome the bridegroom, and the foolish virgins who haven’t taken oil with them cannot.
-When I read this parable, I was determined to be a
+Two thousand years ago, Jesus Christ once told us a very vivid parable about who can .
+He said that only the wise virgins are able to welcome the bridegroom, and the foolish virgins who don’t take oil with them cannot.
+When I read this parable, I was determined to be a wise virgin to welcome the Lord’s return, and feast with Him.

-Was my preparing oil this way not in accordance with the Lord’s will?
+Was my preparing oil in this way not in accordance with the Lord’s will?
 I fell into confusion.
-One day, I heard a brother’s sermon, and he said: “In the Age of Grace the Jesus Christ mentioned the wise virgins.
+One day, I heard a brother’s sermon, and he said: “In the Age of Grace Jesus Christ mentioned the wise virgins.
 What is this mystery?
-Why is it said that they are the wise virgins?
+Why is it said that they are wise virgins?
 It is primarily because they can recognize God’s voice.
-As soon as they listen, they realize, ‘I felt this man’s words are, are God’s voice.
+As soon as they listen, they realize, ‘I felt this man’s words are God’s words, are God’s voice.
 There’s no way that a person could speak these words; this is the voice of God.
 So I believe in Him.
 He is Christ, that is, God has become flesh.’
 You see, such is their wisdom.
 How are the foolish people so foolish?
-They think, “Isn’t this a man?
+They think, ‘Isn’t this a man?
 Isn’t this Jesus of Nazareth?
 Isn’t this just an ordinary person?
 How can He be God?
 We won’t believe in Him, and we only believe in the God in heaven.’
 Look, doesn’t it show that they do not have spiritual understanding?
 Yet they believe that their words are right and very reasonable.
 The result is that God allows these ‘smart’ people to fall prey to their own crafty schemes” (Sermons and Fellowship on Entry Into Life (IX)).
-His fellowships resolved my confusion.
+His fellowship resolved my confusion.
 I understood that preparing oil means to be able to listen out for God’s voice, understand God’s words, and accept the truth and submit to God.
 Only those who can do so are wise virgins.